-SERIES ON CIVIL DISCOURSE - Join us for a three-week series starting Thursday, September 12th at 6:30 pm.
+SERIES ON CIVIL DISCOURSE - Join us for a three-week series on Thursdays.
+Our final gathering is this Thursday, September 26th at 6:30 pm.
 The Episcopal Office of Government Affairs has published a curriculum that we will use for this class.
 This interactive, three-part curriculum, called "Make Me an Instrument of Peace: A Guide to Civil Discourse," focuses on "inward growth and outward application."
 Its goal is to help Episcopalians understand how to use civil discourse to bridge partisan divides and learn from one another ahead of the Nov.
 5 general election and beyond.
 Please join us at 6:30 pm for a light supper, immediately followed by the programming from 7:00 to 8:00 pm.